PeanutFIsh/PC-9000/README.md

 News
 ---
+   - BRAND NEW UPDATES INCOMING! :
+      - First, sorry for being so inactive for 2 months, i were in holidays and i was fixing a laptop!
+      - PRODUCTIVITY BOOST!
+Since that my laptop works, i can program everywhere without problems!
+      - NEW VERSION OF VISUAL STUDIO!
+I am now using Microsoft Visual Studio 2017 Community for GUI Apps!
+      - CROSS PLATFORMS INCOMING!
+A version of PC-9000 called PY-9000 will be a Python 3 version of the PC-9000 for more compatibility!
+      - I'm getting back to work!
+J-101 will come as soon as possible.
+      - BIG UPDATE ON THE WEBSITE!
+Since i have Dreamweaver CC and Muse CC, i can make the PC-9000 Project page better!
+      - HTML EDITION!
+I am working on Project HTML 9000, a HTML version of PC-9000 for test it!
+Every devices supporting HTML will be allowed to try it without installing it!
+      - NEW BATCH AND VBS EDITOR!
+I will search for a better Batch and VBScript because the one i'm using is outdated.
    - NEW CONTENT! :
       - PC-9100 PreRelease 1 is out!
 This update includes 95Basic support, bootmaker 2.1 and a ZIP Support for diskettes
       - J-100 released!
 This includes future updates for P-DOS 3 and 4, Hard Drive Simulation and Update for PC-9100 (splash screen)